andrasq/node-restiq/Readme.md

 restiq.mw
 ---------

 A library of pre-written middleware utility functions.
+All middleware is additionally exposed as a factory.

 ### restiq.mw.parseQueryParams( req, res, next )